16th EASA Biennial

 ISCTE-University Institute of Lisbon and ICS-Institute of Social Sciences, University of Lisbon

 The history of EASA conferences started 30 years ago in Portugal, in Coimbra, with the conference 'Anthropology and Europe'.
-Now EASA2020 invites you all to join in celebrating the anniversary and deliberating the present, at the conference New anthropological horizons in and beyond Europe.
+EASA2020 celebrated the anniversary and deliberated the present, with a 1900-delegate, fully virtual conference New anthropological horizons in and beyond Europe.
+Thanks to all who participated this year.

 Field/Works.
 Kaleidoscopic activities between anthropology and art